 While I count Cox's book useful, I believe he overlooks something when he characterized the Christendom period as "a vigorous popular movement curdled into a top-heavy edifice defined by obligatory beliefs enforced by a hierarchy."
 It is true that the Christian practice of religion is now moving beyond top-heavy edifice, obligatory beliefs, and hierarchy.
 But that does not imply that Christendom was not a necessary and creative period in the Christian unfoldment.
 Furthermore, most Christians are finding it quite shocking and painful to give up the core qualities of Christendom that still characterize, to a large extent, all the denominations of Christianity.
-I will spell this out more clearly in the following sections: (a) Beyond Obligatory Beliefs, (b) Beyond Hierarchy, (c) Beyond Successful, (d) Beyond Both Period One and Period Two.
+I will spell this out more clearly in the following sections: (a) Beyond Obligatory Beliefs, (b) Beyond Hierarchy, and (c) Beyond Successful.